kwnetzwelt/nodebb-plugin-gslogin/README.md

 # nodebb-plugin-sso-session
-A single sign on (SSO) plugin for nodeBB that logs the user in based on a 3rd party session
+A single sign on (SSO) plugin for nodeBB that logs the user in based on CB session